Wakelock/uSloplist/README.md

 > - Provide incoherent or source-less articles from an unknown (probably AI) writer, which contain obviously AI-generated media.

 2. Does it block political content?
 > *Mostly not*.
 Political sites are less likely to be blocked, in order to prevent censorship and bias.
-The only such websites intended to be blocked must be obscure, baseless and completely AI-generated, whose images show up on search results.
+The only such websites intended to be blocked must be obscure, baseless and near if not completely AI-generated, whose images show up on search results.